DomiKamu/OhmerPrems/README.md

 ![](doc/images/KlokSpidMkII_SquarePulse_x3_Phase8.png)

-Please notice the module's main screen (touchscreen) above shows basic waveform choice (from the page 1/3, pages 2/3 and 3/3 are reserved for wavetables 1 to 8 selection).
+Please notice the module's main screen (touchscreen) above shows basic waveform selection for current selected output (here is output 1, as indicated into top-left box).
 All icons below "Pulse", "Triangle", "Sin", and "S&H" labels (in clickable boxes), are **animated** - by showing what the morph is doing on each waveform! ;)

 ----